urbint/github-actions-library/aurora-rds-backup/README.md

 ---

-This GitHub Action automates the process of taking backups (snapshots) of a specified AWS Aurora RDS cluster across different environments using Workload Identity Federation (WIF) for authentication.
+This GitHub Action automates the process of taking backups (snapshots) of a specified AWS RDS cluster or instance across different environments using Workload Identity Federation (WIF) for authentication.
+The action automatically detects whether the identifier refers to a cluster or instance and creates the appropriate snapshot.

 ---